Meiroudii/rockbuster/README.md

 - enumerate public AWS S3 buckets
 - fuzzing mode
 - specify HTTP method
 - added support for patterns.
 You can now specify a file containing patterns that are applied to every word, one by line.
-Every occurrence of the term `{GOBUSTER}` in it will be replaced with the current wordlist item.
+Every occurrence of the term `{rockbuster}` in it will be replaced with the current wordlist item.
 Please use with caution as this can cause increase the number of requests issued a lot.
 - The shorthand `p` flag which was assigned to proxy is now used by the pattern flag

 </details>